capybara1/AspNetCoreDemo/README.md

 # Comparison to Alternative Technologies

 ## SOAP
-  - SOAP is considered RPC
+  - SOAP is considered RPC while REST relies on manipulation of addressable ressources
   - SOAP works without HTTP
     - Some HTTP Features are duplicated to remove dependencies
     - Tooling for HTTP cannot be used